Veurne: 15th century until the French Revolution

 The 15th century saw the construction of a new city hall, which is known today as the Pavilion of the Spanish officers, from its use in the 17th century as military headquarters.
-As most of the "Westhoek" (the Western part of the county of Flanders), the city and the neighbourghood strongly recessed during the economic and religious problems around 1566–1583.
-But when the town and the castellany officially got together, the town flourished, thanks to the expanding agriculture of the agrarian region.
+As most of the "Westhoek" (the Western part of the County of Flanders), the city and the neighbourhood strongly recessed during the economic and religious turmoil around 1566–1583.
+However, when the town and the castellany officially united, the town flourished thanks to the region's expanding agriculture.

 Most of the other historic buildings date from this time, the prosperous reign of the Archdukes Albert and Isabella around 1600.

-In 1644 the Capucines organised a procession.
-Since 1646, this procession was organised by the "Sodales", a religious confraternity, that organised a crossway during Advent time, under the leadership of the Norbertine monk Jacob Clou.
+In 1644, the Capucines organised a procession.
+From 1646, this procession was organised by the "Sodales", a religious confraternity that organised a crossway during Advent time, under the leadership of the Norbertine monk Jacob Clou.
 The hooded "Sodales" took a cross for penitence.
-This procession was expanded at the end of the 17th century with scenes from the Bible, and is the only one of his kind, remaining up to now in Flanders.
+This procession was expanded at the end of the 17th century with scenes from the Bible, and is the only one of its kind remaining in Flanders to this day.

-The second half of the 17th century was marked by the miseries brought to the region by Louis XIV’s wars.
+The second half of the 17th century was marked by the miseries brought to the region by Louis XIV's wars.
 Vauban built heavy fortifications around the city, the outlines of which are still noticeable from the air today.
-Joseph II of Austria put them down and closed some of the religious institutions, putting a temporary end to the penitents’ procession, until Leopold II of Austria allowed it again in 1790.
+Joseph II of Austria dismantled them and closed some of the religious institutions, putting a temporary end to the penitents' procession, until Leopold II of Austria allowed it again in 1790.
 Those few cloisters that were still operating were closed at the French Revolution.

 19th and 20th century

 From the Battle of Waterloo until World War I, Veurne enjoyed a century of peace and prosperity.
 In 1831, Veurne was the first city to welcome Belgium's new king, Leopold I.

 During World War I, Veurne was located within the Yser pocket of Belgian resistance against the German troops.
-During the Battle of the Yser, the Veurne city hall became the headquarters of the Belgian troops under King Albert I and a military hospital was set up in the city.
+During the Battle of the Yser, the city hall became the headquarters of the Belgian troops under King Albert I and a military hospital was set up in the city.
 In 1920, the French President, Raymond Poincaré, came to Veurne to award the city the Croix de guerre with palm.

 Veurne suffered some damage during World War II, mainly from Allied bombing but also from the strategic flooding that engulfed the whole area.

 Today, the city is a regional centre, which gives commercial, medical, and educational services to the surrounding communities while enjoying increasing tourist attention.